zitadel/zitadel/docs/docs/support/software-release-cycles-support.md

 ### Release Deployment with Risk of Downtime

-In rare situations where deploying a release carries a risk of downtime, we have a well-defined procedure in place to ensure transparent communication.
+In rare situations where deploying releases that may  carry a risk of increased latency or short downtime, we have a well-defined procedure in place to ensure transparent communication.
 Prior to such deployments, we publish information on our status page, which can be accessed by visiting [https://status.zitadel.com/](https://status.zitadel.com/).
 We also recommend subscribing to those updates on the [status page](https://status.zitadel.com/).